 All repair and conservation work is done on a time and materials basis.
 I will provide an estimate for all work; but in the case of work on old guns, the estimate is just that, an estimate.
 A part replacement or other repair work on a contemporary firearm is probably going to be straight forward and the estimate will most likely be the final cost.
 However, as you start working on old guns, as with any old item, you can run into one unexpected problem after another.
 Also, the repair and replacement of damaged old parts is not necessarily a straight forward process.
 Consequently, I can keep you informed of the issues as they arise, but it is impossible to give you a guaranteed price on restoration or conservation work.
 It is one of those things that takes what it takes.

-I charge $15/hr for all repair and restoration work and there is a minimum one hour charge with all additional labor charged in 15 minute increments.
+I charge $30/hr for all repair and restoration work and there is a minimum one hour charge with all additional labor charged in 15 minute increments.
 Where there are significant materials and supplies used, a charge will be added to cover those expenses.
 There is, of course, the cost of parts to be added to the charges.
 I generally charge my cost for the parts which includes any shipping or tax that applies.
+If I am making parts, then VA Sales tax will be collected on the labor and materials.

 Lastly, keep in mind that I live in the Richmond, VA area and shipping to and from will apply to all repair and conservation work.
 This should include a proper shipping container.
 I use wood shipping crates for rifles that weigh 28lbs by themselves.
 The cost of shipping can be significant.
 Just keep that in mind.